Huotes/CommitMaker/README.md

 If at first you don't succeed, you're not Chuck Norris.

 Chuck Norris can't finish a 'color by numbers' because his markers are filled with the blood of his victims.
 Unfortunately, all blood is dark red.

+When Chuck Norris was a baby, he didn't suck his mother's breast.
+His mother served him whiskey, straight out of the bottle.